SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Dataset Presentation

 \subsection{Sheet Metal Forming}

-The forming dataset represents a \emph{sheet metal forming} process, a critical manufacturing operation widely used across industries such as automotive, aerospace, and industrial equipment manufacturing. \acs{FEM} simulations are commonly employed to estimate critical quantities such as thinning, local plastic deformation and residual stress distribution with high accuracy \cite{tekkaya2000, ablat2017, Folle2024}.

-The simulated setup in this dataset consists of a symmetrical sheet metal workpiece supported at the ends and center, a holder and a punch that deforms the sheet by applying a displacement denoted as $U$. \cref{fig:forming_sketch} visualizes the process.
-During the process, the metal sheet undergoes elasto-plastic deformation, transitioning from a flat initial state to a ``w-shaped'' geometry.
+\textbfp{Problem Description} The \emph{sheet metal forming} process is a critical manufacturing operation widely used across industries such as automotive and aerospace. \acs{FEM} simulations are commonly employed to estimate critical quantities such as thinning, local plastic deformation and residual stress distribution \citep{tekkaya2000, ablat2017, Folle2024}.
+The simulation setup consists of a symmetrical workpiece supported at the ends and center, a holder and a punch that deforms the sheet by applying a displacement ($U$ in \cref{fig:forming_sketch}).
+The 2D simulation predicts the sheet’s elasto-plastic deformation, providing quantities such as stress or plastic strain distributions (shown in \cref{fig:forming_fields}).
+An essential engineering metric used in practice is the transverse stress (xx-component) distribution along the vertical center cord (green line in \cref{fig:forming_fields}).

-Variable input parameters include half the deformed sheet length $l$, the sheet thickness $t$, friction coefficient $\mu$ and the radii of the holder, punch, and supports $r$. \cref{tab:forming_params} in \cref{app:forming_detailed} provides the sampling ranges for data generation.
-The 2D model simulates the forming procedure and predicts the sheet’s deformation behavior, providing field quantities such as stress, as well as elastic and plastic strain distributions, one of which is shown in \cref{fig:forming_fields}.
+\textbf{Input parameters} include the deformed sheet length $l$, the sheet thickness $t$, friction coefficient $\mu$ and the radii of the holder, punch, and supports $r$. \cref{tab:forming_params} in \cref{app:forming_detailed} provides the sampling ranges for data generation.